-Course Component Percent of Course Grade
+Course Component Undergrad Students Graduate Students

-Online Lectures - Stop & Think Questions 10%
+Online Lectures - Stop & Think Questions 10% 5%

-Active Learning Participation 15%
+Active Learning Participation 15% 15%

-Lab Participation 15%
+Lab Participation 15% 15%

-Online Quizzes 15%
+Online Quizzes 10% 10%

-Section Exams (5) 30%
+Section Exams (5) 35% 35%

-Reflections (mid-term and end of term) 5%
+Reflections (mid-term and end of term) 5% 2%

-Final Exam (1) + Final Project (1) 10%
+Final Exam (1) 10% 10%

+Final Project (1) Not applicable 8%

 Online Lectures, Stop & Think Questions - Students will encounter multiple questions that pop up during the online lecture videos.
 These questions are intended to help students stay engaged during the videos AND apply what they are learning about immediately.
-Students will be allowed up to three attempts to get as many points possible.
+Students will be allowed unlimited attempts to get as many points possible.
 These lecture "assignments" are open-resource, so use of the textbook, reliable online resources, and peers is encouraged (though, simply sharing correct answers is not acceptable).
-These will be due each Friday at 11:59pm EST.
+These will be due on either Tuesday or Thursday at 8:30am EST. Students will still have access to lecture videos after the due date for stop & think questions.

 Active Learning Participation - In place of live lectures, lecture time will be used to facilitate active learning activities that are intended to help students apply what they are learning about in lecture and lab each week and to give students the opportunity to practice 6-step muscle control analysis with an instructor present who can provide feedback and correction.
 Students can earn 2 points for each of the active learning sessions.
 One point will be awarded for arriving on time.
 One point will be awarded for working collaboratively with others in class.
 A comment will be added to the gradebook explaining any point deductions.
-Grades will be uploaded to the CANVAS gradebook weekly.
-Unexcused absences will result in zero points.
-Excused absences should be communicated with the instructor so a make-up can be arranged.
+Students who are shy or introverted or otherwise struggle to engage with peers are encouraged to meet with the instructor for strategies and assistance.

 Lab Participation - Students can earn 3 points for each of the lab meetings.
 One point will be awarded for arriving on time.
 One point will be awarded for actively manipulating the anatomical models, individually or with others.
 One point will be awarded for working collaboratively during lab time with others in class.
 A comment will be added to the gradebook explaining any point deductions.
-Grades will be uploaded to the CANVAS gradebook weekly.
-Unexcused absences will result in zero points.
-Excused absences should be communicated with the instructor so a make-up can be arranged.

 Online Quizzes - Students will have access to online CANVAS quizzes that correspond to the activities found at the back of the textbook.
 These quizzes will also contain some questions that help with application of the content.
-Students will be allowed up to three attempts to get as many points possible on these quizzes.
+Students will have unlimited attempts to get as many points possible on these quizzes.
 These quizzes are open-resource, so use of the textbook, reliable online resources, and peers is encouraged.
-These will be due each Friday at 11:59pm EST.
+These will be due on either Tuesday or Thursday at 8:30am EST. Students will still have access to quizzes for ungraded practice after the due date.

-Section Exams - You will take a closed-notes exam for each of the five course sections.
+Section Exams - Students will take a closed-notes exam for each of the five course sections.
 Each exam will consist of 30-40 questions and students will have 50 minutes to complete the exam.
 These assessments will be CANVAS quizzes with multiple choice, fill in the blank, matching, true/false, and multiple answer question formats; there will be some free response questions.
-Students will need to bring their laptop to class with them on exam days.
+Students will need to bring their laptop or tablet to class with them on exam days.
 Students can expect to see images on the exam and should expect to APPLY what they are learning, not simply regurgitate information.
 Students will be allowed one blank sheet of paper for the exam that will be turned into the course instructor at the end of the exam.
 To best prepare for these exams, students should focus on lecture notes and the chapter learning objectives.